MaX-Lo/Mensa-TU-Dresden/README.md

 # Mensa-TU-Dresden
 Minimalistic Mensa App for Mensen at TU Dresden, Germany.

-Uses OpenMensa API for receiving it's data.
+Uses OpenMensa API for receiving its data.